simonepri/sudoku-solver/readme.md

 A well-formed Sudoku puzzle is one that has a unique solution.
 A Sudoku puzzle, more in general, can have more than one solution and our goal is to enumerate them all, but this task is not always feasible.
-Indeed, if we were given an empty Sudoku table we would have to enumerate [6670903752021072936960 solutions][ref:sudoku-board-num] and this would take thousands of years.
+Indeed, if we were given an empty Sudoku table, we would have to enumerate [6670903752021072936960 solutions][ref:sudoku-board-num], and this would take thousands of years.

 ## Solving Algorithm
 A common algorithm to solve Sudoku boards is called [backtracking][ref:backtracking].
-This algorithm is essentially a [depth first search][ref:dfs] in the tree of all possible guesses in the empty cells of the Sudoku board.
+This algorithm is essentially a [depth-first search][ref:dfs] in the tree of all possible guesses in the empty cells of the Sudoku board.

 ### Sequential Backtracking
-The sequential algorithm, that can be found in [`src/main/java/sudoku/SequentialSolver.java`][source:sequential], is implemented as an iterative DFS and can be summarized by the following pseudo code.
+The sequential algorithm, that can be found in [`src/main/java/sudoku/SequentialSolver.java`][source:sequential], is implemented as an iterative DFS and can be summarized by the following pseudo-code.

 ```python
 def count_solutions(board):
   stack = []